oskarsinger/hosinger/reading_list.md

 ###Reinforcement learning.
 * **Bayesian Reinforcement Learning - A Survey**
     * This one's behind a pay wall, but you can get it through U-M's library subscription to Foundations and Trends.
+Also, I have a copy...
 * **Optimal Sensor Scheduling via Classification Reduction of Policy Search (CROPS)** ([pdf](http://web.eecs.umich.edu/~hero/Preprints/BlattHero_ICAPS06.pdf))
+    * Home team!
 * **From Weighted Classification to Policy Search** ([pdf](http://papers.nips.cc/paper/2778-from-weighted-classification-to-policy-search.pdf))
+    * Home team!